uchicago-capp-camp-2025/capp-camp-setup/documents/git/day2-classroom.rst

 Creating a practice repository
 ==============================

-TODO:

-- create the classroom and update URL below

 Many of your CS classes will use GitHub Classroom, which is a tool that makes it easy for instructors to create repositories for their students and distribute to starter code.